 G-ABCD, alignement vingt-neuf

 (G-ABCD, lining up runway 29)

 Message 3: Lining up

 Again, let's look at a commonly-heard radio message from an aircraft arriving at an uncontrolled airfield.

-"Petaouchnouk, F-OUNE, DR400 avec 2 personnes à bord, en provenance de Poilu et à destination de vos installations, actuellement à l'est à 2,500 pieds QNH, nous rappelerons verticale dans 5 minutes"
+"Petaouchnouk, G-ABCD, DR400 avec 2 personnes à bord, en provenance de Poilu et à destination de vos installations, actuellement à l'est à 2,500 pieds QNH, nous rappelerons verticale dans 5 minutes"